 Pray together: O God, you have called your servants to ventures of which we cannot see the ending, by paths as yet untrodden, through perils unknown.
 Give us faith to go out with good courage, not knowing where we go, but only that your hand is leading us and your love supporting us, through Jesus Christ our Lord.
 Amen.

 - Mason, Gary, “Peacemaking and reconciliation in divided spaces” (2021).
 Faith & Leadership.
 Leadership Education at Duke Divinity.

 - Schweiker, William, “On Social Dissolution: Lost Threads and Forgotten Dogmas” (2021).
 Sightings.
 The University of Chicago Divinity School.

 - Wigert, Ben, “3 Ways Managers Can Unite a Divided Workplace” (2021).
 Workplace Insights.
 Gallup.

 - Wilson, Jeffrey M., “A Congregation Engaging in Missional Dialogue: Strengthening Discernment amid Diversity through Healthy Congregational Dialogue” (2017).
 Doctor of Ministry Theses.
 18.

 About the Author

-Jeff Wilson has served as pastor of Bethel Evangelical Lutheran Church in Manassas, VA, in the Metropolitan Washington DC Synod since 2007.
+Jeff Wilson currently serves as pastor of St. John Evangelical Lutheran Church in Riverdale, MD, in the Metropolitan Washington DC Synod.
 He received his Master of Divinity from the Lutheran Theological Seminary at Philadelphia in 2002, and his Doctor of Ministry in Congregational Mission and Leadership from Luther Seminary in 2017.